jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing-in-out-thru.md

 You could define a parameter as throughput, but actually only read from it.
 In that case the parameter is implicitly degraded to an input parameter.
 The implicit parameter type counts.
 The implicit parameter passing is dependant on the way it is declared and the way it is used.
 A throughput parameter is not only declared as such, but also always used as such.

-### The class of a parameter
+### The Class of a Parameter

 The class of a parameter is usually set by the command, that holds the parameter.
 In that case, you can only assign objects or values of objects to it, that have the same class as the parameter indicates.

 It is also possible, that a parameter might not have a class.
 In that case any object or any object’s value can be passed to the command.

+### Type Arguments

-When the class of a parameter is determined from the outside, then it is special.
-It is a __Class Reference__ parameter.
-In that case you may not be able to also use it as a normal __Reference__ parameter. < I don’t know yet. >
+When the class of a parameter might be determined from the outside, then it is special.
+It may be a __Class Reference__ parameter.
+In that case you might not use it as a normal __Reference__ parameter.
+In some other programming languages thes might be called *type arguments*.

-### Sub-commands are never output objects
+### Sub-Commands Are Never Output Objects

 `<< rule rich >>`